Tobux/WhatIfLab/README.md

 [8] I. Joshi et al., “CoPrompter: User-Centric Evaluation of LLM Instruction Alignment for Improved Prompt Engineering,” arXiv (Cornell University), Nov.
 2024, doi: 10.48550/arxiv.2411.06099.

+## License

+This software is provided free of charge for personal and non-commercial use only.
+Any commercial use, resale, or incorporation into commercial products or services is prohibited without prior written permission from the author.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: